Morgritech/MTspin-mcu-firmware/README.md

 ## System control and logging/status reporting

-The project provides a means of controlling the system, and interrogating the status of the system via serial messages once the programme is uploaded to the Arduino board.
+The project provides a means of controlling the system and interrogating the status of the system via serial messages once, the programme is uploaded to the Arduino board.
 The following messages are implemented:

 |Message|Action|
 |:----:|----|